frontenddogma/web-development-glossary/manuscript/l.md

 Lynx
 : @@

 T> Is something important missing, or did you find a mistake?
-Please [share your ideas](https://github.com/j9t/web-development-glossary/blob/master/manuscript/l.md) and get listed as a glossary contributor!
+Please [share your thoughts](https://github.com/j9t/web-development-glossary/blob/master/manuscript/l.md) and become a glossary&nbsp;contributor!